CVLab-TUDelft/reproduced-papers/README.md

 ## Contribution

-There are two ways of contributing:
+There are several ways of contributing:

-1. Submitting your papers and reproductions to [ReproducedPapers.org](),
+1. Submitting your papers and reproductions to [ReproducedPapers.org](https://reproducedpapers.org),
+1. Sharing [ReproducedPapers.org](https://reproducedpapers.org) with your colleagues,
-1. Improving the web app.
+1. Improving this web application by adding features and fixing bugs.

 Please don't hesitate to send pull request!